top of page

 • Suffering from chronic anxiety, perfectionism, people-pleasing or burnout

-• Adult children of emotionally immature, neglectful or estranged family systems
+• Adult children of emotionally immature or estranged family systems

-• Curious about the "why" behind patterns in their relationships (attachment!)
+• Curious about the "why" behind patterns in their relationships & intergenerational healing

-• Interested in deconstruction & reclaiming work around areas of identity and/or spirituality with deep respect to all genders, identities, beliefs and orientations
+• Interested in deconstruction & reclaiming work around areas of identity and spirituality, with deep respect to all beliefs and orientations

 • Open to a contemplative, embodied approach to change and transformation